YottaDB/YDBDoc/AdminOpsGuide/monitoring.rst

 A system management tool will help you automate monitoring messages.

 YottaDB sends messages to the system log at the LOG_INFO level of the LOG_USER facility.
-YottaDB messages are identified by a signature of the form GTM-s-abcdef where -s- is a severity indicator and abcdef is an identifier.
+YottaDB messages are identified by a signature of the form YDB-s-abcdef where -s- is a severity indicator and abcdef is an identifier.

 The severity indicators are:
 * -I- for informational messages